visgl/react-map-gl/docs/get-started/get-started.md

 ## Styling

 The base map library requires its stylesheet be included at all times.
 The marker, popup and navigation components in react-map-gl also need the stylesheet to work properly.

+The above example code imports the CSS file directly into the app.
+Most bundlers support this syntax out-of-the-box or with an official plugin.

-You may add the stylesheet to the head of your page:
+Alternatively, you may add the stylesheet to the head of your page:

 <Tabs groupId="map-library">
   <TabItem value="mapbox" label="Mapbox">